CliMA/Oceananigans.jl/docs/src/physics/buoyancy_and_equations_of_state.md

-# BuoyancyModels model and equations of state
+# Buoyancy model and equations of state

 The buoyancy model determines the relationship between tracers and the buoyancy ``b`` in the momentum equation.

-## BuoyancyModels tracer
+## Buoyancy tracer

 The simplest buoyancy model uses buoyancy ``b`` itself as a tracer: ``b`` obeys the tracer conservation equation and is used directly in the momentum equations in the momentum equation.